About the Programme

 There are many hotels, apartments and Bed and Breakfast establishments in Cambridge.
 Cambridge Dream is happy to provide information to help parents make their arrangements if they decide to visit Cambridge.

-The Cambridge undergraduates partner with the course participants according to their registered subject preferences and can discuss any aspects of applying for or studying their subject at university.
-They help the older participants (15-18 years) with personal statements, as well as providing subject-specific mock interviews and supervisions (small group discussions, typical of the Oxbridge style of learning).
+The Cambridge undergraduates and graduates partner with the course participants according to their registered subject preferences and can discuss any aspects of applying for or studying their subject at university.
+They help the older participants (15-18 years) with personal statements, as well as providing subject-specific 1-to-1 mock interviews and supervisions (small group discussions, typical of the Oxbridge style of learning).

 No, anyone who is looking for a challenging and stimulating summer school will benefit from attending.
 The academic enrichment and skills gained, such as communication, leadership, creativity, interview techniques, independent study, critical thinking and personal development planning, are useful for everyone who is considering applying to a high-ranking university, whether in the UK, US or elsewhere in the world.